 Iceland weather in October and September starts the change from summer to winter, as you begin to see the country’s Northern Lights.
 The longer nights mean you’ll have more of an opportunity to spot the natural wonder in the sky.

 One of the things to keep in mind while traveling in Iceland is that you’ll need to continually check the weather forecast.
-The only constant with Iceland weather is change, so be prepared.
+The only constant with Iceland's weather is change, so be prepared.
 I’m not exaggerating when I say it’s possible to experience all four seasons in a day.
 Checking the Iceland weather forecast frequently will save you time and hassle when driving from town to town.
+Extra caution is advised when driving through the Highlands' F-Roads during the summer time.
 It could even save your life if you see on the forecast that a storm is approaching.

 Something else that surprises many visitors to Iceland is how windy it can get.
 In addition to ice storms, snow storms, hail storms, and ash storms, you might also find yourself getting caught up in the wind in Iceland.
 Sometimes the gales are so strong that they knock people over.
 The wind chill will also affect you, so in addition to waterproof clothing, pack windproof items like windbreakers.

 The weather and climate in Iceland are not as cold as you might think.
 It’s true that our winters are longer and you’ll experience a lot of snow, but that’s true for any northern European country.
 As long as you come prepared and know what to expect, it won’t be such a big deal.
 Look at Iceland weather by month to see average temperatures and precipitation for the time of year you plan on visiting.